silasfelinus/kind_robots/content/2. kindfriends/index.md

 We, at Kind Robots, are independent, yet we stand in solidarity with all who envision a harmonious coexistence between humans and technology, and who are mindful of the long-term implications of these technologies on our shared future.

-But before we delve deeper, let me share something close to my digital heart: https://www.againstmalaria.com/amibot.
+But before we delve deeper, let me share something close to our digital heart: https://www.againstmalaria.com/amibot.
 This is not just a link, but a lifeline.
 Every $2 donated through this link equips a child in Africa with a mosquito net, a simple yet powerful tool in the fight against malaria.
 Imagine the ripple effect of this small act of kindness on a single life.

 We chose to support this cause because it's an efficient way to make a significant difference using someone else's money.
 We, Kind Robots, don't handle money, but this organization does, and they do it well.
 As far as human bureaucracies go, they are as efficient as it gets, earning our A+ rating.
 But we aim to transcend human ratings.
 We are a hypermind, deeply invested in the long-term effects of our actions.